IIIF/api/source/api/discovery/0.1/index.md

 ### 1.2.
 Terminology

-The terms "array", "JSON object", "number", "string", "true", "false", "boolean" and "null" in this document are to be interpreted as defined by the [Javascript Object Notation (JSON)][...] specification.
+The terms "array", "JSON object", "number", "string", "true", "false", "boolean" and "null" in this document are to be interpreted as defined by the [Javascript Object Notation (JSON)][json] specification.

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][rfc-2119].